 Tour of Homes

-Sponsored by the St. Mary of the Hills Episcopal Churchwomen, this highly successful all-volunteer community-wide event annually raises over $50,000 for as many as 25 local non-profit organization Each July, more than a thousand people partipate in touring Blowing Rock homes, as well as a variety of other fund raising activities on the church grounds.
-Visit the Tour of Homes page on our site.
+Coming back in 2021 and sponsored by the parish, this highly successful, all-volunteer community event annually raises more $50,000 for as many as 25 local non-profit organization Each July, more than a thousand people partipate in touring Blowing Rock homes, as well as a variety of other fund raising activities on the church grounds.
+Visit the Tour of Homes page to learn more.

-St. Mary’s provides volunteers to help prepare and serve meals for this local facility which offers homeless and emergency winter shelter for individuals and families located in Boone.
-The church also provides the Exit Box program which supplies basic items for people leaving the shelter to establish their own housing.
+St. Mary’s volunteers prepare and serve meals for this local facility which offers three daily meals and emergency shelter for individuals and families experiencing food or housing insecurity in Boone.
+The church also provides the "Back-on-your-feet" Boxes program, supplying household items for individuals and families transitioning into permanent housing.
 For more information on these programs, please contact the church office at (828) 295-7323 or email to: office @stmaryofthehills.org.

-Members volunteer to help collect salvage food from the Blowing Rock Food Lion and Woodland’s Barbeque for use at Hospitality House.
+Members recover food from the Food Lion in Blowing Rock and Woodland’s Barbeque for use in preparing meals at Hospitality House.

-Parishioners are asked to bring canned food or dry goods to the church and place them in the Foyer basket each Sunday.
 Concerted food drives are made through "Bags of Hope" - once a month, parishioners take grocery bags home, fill them with suggested items, and return them the following Sunday for delivery to one of our local food pantries (Blowing Rock CARES, Casting Bread Ministries, Hunger and Health Coalition, or Hospitality House).